 ELI 725: Oral Communication for Professional Purposes

 This course is designed for graduate students who are potential teaching assistants, doctoral candidates, and other graduate students who need to improve their oral communication skills for use in a variety of educational and professional settings.
 Emphasis on development of accurate pronunciation and cross-cultural communication strategies as well as such skills as presenting information effectively, facilitating discussions and giving formal presentations.
-This course is offered during the spring semester and provides 1-4 credit hours towards full-time status.
+This course is offered during the fall and spring semester and provides 1-4 credit hours towards full-time status.

 GRD 575: Developing International Scholars